GopinathMC/case-study-car-crash/README.md

 2. ```data_extracter.py``` module contains following methods which will be imported in analytics$.py module to perform ETL
 ```
          |-- extract_data: get the input file path, create spark dataframe and return it
-         |-- extract_join_data: get two spark dataframe,the type of join and joining columns to perform the join operation
          |-- push_data: get the spark dataframe and output file path to push the dataframe as csv file
 ```
 3. ```logging.py``` logger class where log4j object will be instantiated by spark context, and tells pyspark app to log on various user defined levels